morriswong/spotify-playlist/README.md

-# spotify-playlist
+# Spotify Playlist Scraper

-This script allows you to scrape songs from a Spotify playlist and save them in a CSV file.
+This Streamlit app allows you to scrape songs from a Spotify playlist and display them in a table.

 ## Prerequisites